 At Acacias we believe it is important that we endeavour to work in ways which promote community cohesion.
 We aim to build community cohesion by promoting equality of opportunity and inclusion for different groups of pupils within school.
 Alongside this we strive to promote shared values and encourage our pupils to actively engage with others to understand what they all hold in common.

-In addition to promoting a strong community ethos within the school, we also strive to work in partnership with the local community which we serve.
+In addition to promoting a strong community ethos within the school, we also endeavour to work in partnership with the local community which we serve.